ReadAlongs/SoundSwallower/docs/source/soundswallower.js.rst

                                       dict: "/model/br-pt.dic"});
     await decoder.initialize();

-For the moment, to use SoundSwallower with Webpack, various incantations are required in your `webpack.config.js`.
+For the moment, to use SoundSwallower with Webpack, an incantation is required in your `webpack.config.js`.
 Sorry, I don't make the rules:

 .. code-block:: javascript